yongxuDM/yongxuDM.github.io/_pages/about.md

 My research focuses on the intersection of particle physics and cosmology.
 Motivated by curiosity and experimental advancements, I am particularly interested in investigating the physics from inflation to Big Bang Nucleosynthesis (BBN), concentrating on both theoretical developments and experimental implications.
 Here is my
 [Inspire Page](https://inspirehep.net/authors/1737900?ui-citation-summary=true).

-🌟 Good News: I will join McGill University with a Trottier Space Institute Postdoctoral Fellowship this fall!🌟
+🌟 Great news: I will be joining McGill University this fall with a Trottier Space Institute Postdoctoral Fellowship! 🌟

 Recent Research Interests
 ======